Raytchellee/hi-weather/README.md

   - Integrated third-party services for additional functionality.
   - Deployed and managed backend services.

-## Deploy on Render
+## Deploy on Vercel

-The simplest method to deploy your Next.js app is by utilizing the [Render platform](https://render.com/docs/deploy-nextjs), a robust solution for deployment and scaling, offering reliability and performance.
+The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.